MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 Machine learning models can be applied to correlate and prioritize operational data, helping to gather critical insights related to filtering excessive alert 'noise' and predicting issues before they cause impact, as well as accelerating incident response when they do.

-More specifically, an AIOps methodology can be applied to distil critical insights about the behavior of the system, users, and DevOps processes.
+More specifically, an AIOps methodology can be applied to critical insights about the behavior of the system, users, and DevOps processes.
 These insights can include identifying a problem happening now (*detect*), quantifying why the problem is happening (*diagnose*), or signaling what will happen in the future (*predict*).
 Such insights can be used to drive actions which adjust and optimize the application to mitigate active or potential issues, leveraging key business metrics, system quality metrics, and DevOps productivity metrics, to prioritize according to business impact.
-Conducted actions can themselves be infused into the system though a feedback loop which further trains the underlying model to drive additional efficiencies.
+Conducted actions can themselves be infused into the system through a feedback loop which further trains the underlying model to drive additional efficiencies.

 ![Mission Critical AIOps Methodologies](./images/alwayson-aiops-methodology.png "Mission Critical AIOps Methodologies")